- International Fees

-This course is intended to develop the student’s advanced research and analytical skills.
+This course is intended to develop the student's advanced research and analytical skills.
 It will focus on the theory of inquiry, the logic, reality, and structure of investigative enquiry, as well as data analysis, methodologies of measurement models and reporting of results.
 Emphasis will be placed on data gathering and statistical techniques.
-The student will be introduced to multivariate statistical analysis techniques, using SPSS for application in the law enforcement and forensics fields.
+The student will be introduced to statistical analysis techniques for applications in the law enforcement and forensics fields.
 Various models of measurement, including quantitative, qualitative and data mining techniques with hands on data sets will be covered.
 Groups will be required to prepare a mini research project using all the statistical applications covered in class.

 Prerequisite(s)